ATPs/PrecisionProDB/README.md

     * `ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/`
     * The files are `UP000005640/UP000005640_9606.fasta.gz` and `UP000005640/UP000005640_9606_additional.fasta.gz`, which may change in the future.
 * The non-standard codons and rare amino acids (e.g. Selenocysteine (**Sec** or **U**)) in the human genome can be properly incorporated.
+* PrecisionProDB stands out by utilizing the codons derived directly from the input protein FASTA sequences, rather than relying on standard or reference codon sets.
+We believe that gene annotation sources such as GENCODE, RefSeq, and other genomic databases use non-standard codons for a reason—reflecting unique biological contexts and potentially crucial variations.
+By preserving these non-standard codons in our analysis, PrecisionProDB offers a more accurate, context-sensitive interpretation of protein sequences, ensuring that the nuances of the original data are maintained for more reliable downstream applications.
 * Internal stops (*) in proteins were reserved.
 * Supports variant file in text or VCF format.
 * All input files can be in compressed gzip (.gz) format.